 PARISH OUTREACH/STEWARDSHIP (St. Patrick Office) Throughout the year, the Church of Saint Patrick and its ministries reaches out to people in need in our community.
-Some examples include monthly food/clothing/toy Outreach collections, an annual School supplies drive, Christmas Giving Tree program, diaper drives for Our Mother’s House and Easter baskets.
-We have a need for food/clothing/toy/personal hygiene donations at any time to help support immediate needs of walk-ins.
+Some examples include monthly food/clothing/toy Outreach collections, an annual School Supplies Drive, Christmas Giving Tree program, diaper drives for Our Mother’s House and Easter baskets.
+There is always a need for food/clothing/toy/personal hygiene donations at any time to help support immediate needs of walk-ins.
 Please call for more information and/or if you wish to volunteer.

-RESPECT LIFE (Esther Rachwal) Support the right to life!
+RESPECT LIFE (Mary Walter) Support the right to life!
 This ministry strives to increase parishioner's awareness of the inherent dignity of human life from conception to natural death.
 The focus of the ministry is on society's most vulnerable groups: expectant mothers and their babies, the aged, the terminally ill and the imprisoned.
 We do peaceful prayer vigils and various fundraising throughout the year.

 RESURRECTION HOUSE (Valerie Fagan) This group feeds the hungry, both physically and hopefully spiritually, acting as Jesus would by performing service for others, reflecting His glory in our words and deeds.
-Four teams rotate to prepare and serve food at the Resurrection House, a day-center for the homeless population of Sarasota.
-We serve approximately 100 people twice a month on Wednesdays from 11:30 AM-12:30 PM.
+Four teams rotate preparing and serving food at the Resurrection House, a day-center for the homeless population of Sarasota.
+They serve approximately 100 people the second and third Wednesdays from 11:30 AM to12:30 PM.

-*SACRISTAN (Chuck Biondolillo) The Sacristan ministry provides support services to the congregation of Saint Patrick Church, Deacons and Priests on a daily and weekly basis.
-This ministry requires an attention to detail, accountability and a dedication to service and is responsible for opening/securing the church for daily and weekend Masses, Funerals, Weddings and special services.
+*SACRISTAN (Jaime Perez) The Sacristan ministry provides support services to the congregation of the Church of Saint Patrick, Deacons and Priests on a daily and weekly basis.
+This ministry requires an attention to detail, accountability and a dedication to service and is responsible for opening/securing the Church for daily and weekend Masses, Funerals, Weddings and special services.

 *USHERS/GREETERS (Mass Leaders) This ministry provides the hospitality, fellowship, courtesy, and welcoming to those who come to the celebration of the Mass each weekend.
 Additionally, they also take up the collection and facilitate the smooth flow of people for Eucharist, entering/exiting the building, and manage emergency situations.

-WELCOMING (St. Patrick Office) Fellowship opportunities outside of Mass are provided for people to gather such as Sunday’s Coffee & Donuts (after 7:30 AM and 9:30 AM Mass), Tuesday & Thursday “Kaffee Klatch” (coffee club), and a Welcoming Brunch twice a year for new parishioners.
+WELCOMING (Susan Patshek) Fellowship opportunities outside of Mass are provided for people to gather such as Sunday’s Coffee & Donuts (after 7:30 AM and 9:30 AM Mass), Tuesday & Thursday “Kaffee Klatch” (coffee club), and a Welcoming Brunch twice a year for new parishioners.
 Volunteers help set up, serve, and clean up after events.

-WOMEN'S CLUB (Kathy McEntee) Open to all women in the parish, this group features interesting speakers and clubs.
-The group also volunteers for cleaning and ironing the altar linens.
-Members work together on various fundraisers and events throughout the year to help those less fortunate and to support the needs of our parish.
-Business meetings are held on the 3rd Monday of each month, September-May, starting with the Rosary at 1:00 PM in the chapel with meeting to follow in the Parish Hall.
-Monthly, the 1st Wednesday Book Club meets in the Parish Hall room 6 from 1:00 PM-3:00 PM, and on the 1st and 3rd Wednesdays, the Social Club meets for sharing hobbies/crafts/games and fellowship from 12-3:00 PM in the parish hall rooms 1&2.
+WOMEN'S CLUB (Barbara Daoust) Open to all women in the Parish, this group features interesting speakers and clubs.
+Members work together on various fundraisers and events throughout the year to help those less fortunate and to support the needs of our Parish.
+Business meetings are held on the third Monday of each month, September through May, starting with the Rosary at 1:00 PM in the Chapel followed by the meeting in the Parish Hall.

 Thank you for your interest and God bless you!